udhayakumargururaj/mf-remote-react/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js and yarn or npm installed on your machine.

 ### Installation